Lake Chicot, Arkansas: Activities

+The park contains bottomland hardwoods and intersects the Mississippi Flyway.
+Visitors engage in hiking, camping, boating, and birdwatching.
 There are 122 campsites and 14 cabins located in Lake Chicot State Park.
-They meet the needs of large gatherings with indoor pavilions.
-This park is positioned right in the path of the Mississippi Flyway, so it naturally provides an amazing bird watching opportunity.
-A fun activity to do at the park is hiking.
-The Delta Woodlands Trail is 1 mile long and classified as easy.
-It is surrounded by bottomland hardwoods, and squirrels love to play in the pecan trees around the trail.
-Birds and colorful flowers thrive throughout the bountiful area.

-Physical geography
+History

-In the 1820s the land around Lake Chicot(also known as "Old River Lake") began to be filled with American settlers.
-Cotton farms worked by slaves were very common in the land surrounding the lake.
-A cotton plantation, on the shores on Lake Chicot, was named Sunnyside Plantation.
-It was created in the 1830s, and became the home of an Italian immigrant colony.
+In the 1820s, the land around Lake Chicot (also known as "Old River Lake") began to be filled with American settlers.
+At this time, cotton farms worked by slaves were common in the land surrounding the lake.
+One particular cotton plantation of note was the Sunnyside Plantation, located on the shores of Lake Chicot.
+Sunnyside was created in the 1830s, and became the home of an Italian immigrant colony.
 In the mid 1800s Chicot County's population was 9,234, and of that number 7,512 were slaves.

 The biggest Civil War battle in Chicot County was fought on June 6, 1864 on the shores of Lake Chicot.
 In the Battle of Old River Lake, Union and Confederate soldiers engaged in battle on the southern shore of the lake.
 The Union eventually won the battle.
 By moving the Confederates out of the Mississippi River, travel became much safer and easier.
 This was considered one of Arkansas' final Civil War battles.